kyoneo/teched2025-XP266/exercises/ex0/README.md

 4. Choose **Create Fork**.
 You are now brought to a copy of the repository in your GitHub account.

-## Execise 0.2 - Login to your BTP subaccount
+## Exercise 0.2 - Login to your BTP subaccount

 1. Navigate to the [SAP Business Technology Platform - Cockpit](https://account.hana.ondemand.com/#/home/welcome)